-Members of the Collaborative Centre who wish to initiate an activity with the support of the Collaborative Centre, or to otherwise substantively leverage the Centre's identity, will be asked to submit an application outlining the nature of the activity and details related to all sponsors (see Appendix B).
+Members of the Collaborative Centre who wish to initiate an activity with the support of the Collaborative Centre, or to otherwise substantively leverage the Centre's identity, are asked to consult this Sponsorship & Industry Engagement Policy and reach out to discuss any issues (climate.health@utoronto.ca), so that we can identify, evaluate, and manage any risks posed by commercial sponsorship.

-3 NB.
+&lt;sup>3 NB.
 The policy does not apply to Members of the Collaborative Centre who engage in these activities in any capacity that is independent of their relationship with the Collaborative Centre.